NLPatVCU/medaCy/examples/guide/utilizing_vagrant.md

  and all of its dependencies were installed on the base installation of Python 3.
  In theory, you'll only be using this VM for medaCy, so there's no need to create a separate environment for it.

+### What now?

+Now that you have a medaCy-specific Ubuntu VM with a shared folder between the VM and your machine, you can edit any file you'd like in whatever text editor you choose, then run it within the VM from the command line.
+You won't need to worry about whether or not medaCy is compatible with your host machine.

+Because of how Python 3 was installed on the VM, you will need to use the command `Python3` rather than `Python`.

+Something to keep in mind is that the VM has limited resources and should only be used for developing medaCy itself and generating predictions.
+Model training requires significantly more resources and should be done on a machine with a significant amount of memory.

 ### Exiting and turning off the VM